B-Salinas/All-Things-App-Academy/Learning-Objectives/Module-5/week-14.md

 <NavLink activeClassName="red" to="/users">Users</NavLink>
 <NavLink activeClassName="blue" to="/hello">Hello</NavLink>
 ```
-The difference between `Link` and `NavLink` is that `NavLink` has the ability to add extra styling when the path is links to matches the current path.
+The difference between `Link` and `NavLink` is that `NavLink` has the ability to add extra styling when the path it links to matches the current path.

 ### 3. Use React Router params to access path variables
 A component's props can hold information about a URL's parameters.
 The router will match route segments starting at `:` up to the next `/`, `?`, or `#`.
 Such segments are wildcard values that make up your route parameters.